Traveling planetary-scale waves cause cloud variability on tidally locked aquaplanets: Discussion

 From a qualitative perspective, the impact of Rossby waves on observations is highly sensitive to the location of both the Rossby gyres and the cloud deck.
 If clouds form on or extend to the planetary terminators, migrations by Rossby gyres could regularly clear this region for periods of time as long as the planet's transit.
-Without prior knowledge of the cloud structure, cycle duration, and cycle phase, it is impossible to predict when such clearing events might occur and to time observations to avoid flattened, featureless spectra due to clouds \citep{garcia_hstwfc3_2022, diamond-lowe_ground-based_2018, de_wit_combined_2016, kreidberg_clouds_2014, knutson_featureless_2014}.
+Based on our simulations, this scenario is most plausible on slowly-rotating planets where the gyre oscillation period is long and the atmospheric state at the planetary limb may persist for longer.
+A warmer planet with more cloud would show greater variability in transit depths as advection by the Rossby wave gyres results in long periods of heavy cloud cover and periods of entirely clear sky.
+Without prior knowledge of the cloud structure, cycle duration, and cycle phase, it is impossible to predict when clearing events might occur and to time observations to avoid flattened, featureless spectra due to clouds \citep{garcia_hstwfc3_2022, diamond-lowe_ground-based_2018, de_wit_combined_2016, kreidberg_clouds_2014, knutson_featureless_2014}.
 However, as the body of data from transit spectroscopy grows, atmospheric and climate variability should be considered when combining or interpreting data from different observing periods.
 In addition, as our theoretical understanding of climate variability on exoplanets improves, it may be beneficial to obtain data from consecutive transits instead of randomly chosen ones, as consecutive observations are more likely to represent a real atmospheric state rather than an averaged, composite one.

-Traveling Rossby waves could also affect the chemical composition of the planet's atmosphere.
+Traveling Rossby gyres could also affect the chemical composition of the planet's atmosphere.
 Several studies using chemistry-climate models have found that different chemical environments form on the dayside and nightside of tidally locked planets due to the presence or absence of photochemistry \citep{braam_lightning-induced_2022, yates_ozone_2020, chen_biosignature_2018}.
-In particular, the nightside gyres can build up high concentrations of species that are destroyed on the irradiated dayside.
+In particular, the nightside gyres can build up high concentrations of species that are destroyed on the irradiated dayside \citep{ridgway_3d_2023}.
 In our simulations of TRAPPIST-1e, however, the nightside gyres frequently travel back and forth over the eastern terminator, exposing chemically enriched nightside air to radiation.
 This process may reduce chemical differences between the dayside and nightside, leading to a more homogeneous planetary climate.